The Importance of Proper Tree Identification: How to Know whether a Tree is protected

 Preservation orders

-How do I know if a tree is protected?
+How do I know whether a tree is safe?

 TPO search